bonitasoft/bonita-doc/md/application-api.md

 # Application API

-## Application
+Bonita application API allow you to retrieve the current deployed application definitions

 ## Living application

 #### Description

 Manage applications.
-This enables you to build to build a consistent functional applicative environment for users to interact with business processes and business data from one place.
+This enables you to build a consistent functional applicative environment for users to interact with business processes and business data from one place.

 #### Identifier